The game is currently available on Meta Quest and PC (but PC has only been tested on Meta Quest headsets).

 It is our observation that the Quest 3 and 3s tend to stay aligned more accurately than the Quest 2.

-If you are hosting a non-public event for friends and family, you are welcome to use the Personal Edition available on the Meta Quest Store.
+If you are hosting a non-public event for friends and family, you are welcome to use the Personal Edition available on the Meta Quest Store and Steam.

-We are working on a way to handle commercial licensing in future editions of the game.
+We are working on a way to handle commercial licensing in future updates to the game.

 Contact info@toastidwaffel.com for commercial use inquiries prior to a commercial licensing release.